usnistgov/IFA/README.md

 # NIST IFC File Analyzer

-A pre-built Windows version of NIST IFC File Analyzer (IFA) is available [here](https://www.nist.gov/services-resources/software/ifc-file-analyzer).
+A pre-built Windows version of [NIST IFC File Analyzer ](https://www.nist.gov/services-resources/software/ifc-file-analyzer) (IFA) is available with the Release link to the right to download the zip file.

-These are the instructions for building the NIST IFC File Analyzer from the source code.
+Follow the instructions to build your own version the NIST IFC File Analyzer from the source code.
 IFA generates a spreadsheet from an [IFC](https://technical.buildingsmart.org/) file.

 ## Prerequisites